Benefits of Asset Tokenization

-But what exactly are the benefits of asset tokenisation?
+But what exactly are the benefits of asset tokenization?
 Some of these advantages can be summarised as follows:

 - Fractionalisation